axonotes/axogen/website/docs/99-faq.md

 ## Stability & Production Use

 <details>
 <summary>Is this stable enough for production?
-It's only v0.3.0...</summary>
+It's only v0.5.0...</summary>

 Fair question!
-I built the initial version in 3 days.
-The API will probably change before v1.0, but the fundamental concept is solid.
+The API has stabilized significantly since the early days. v0.5.0 introduces the new factory function API and many core features are now solid.

 That said, you're right to be cautious.
 The generated files are just normal `.env` files and such, so worst case you can stop using Axogen and keep the